A completely different platform for nano- and microservices

 A single node has the capability to load hundreds of plugins, making the deployment of new microservices swift and uncomplicated.
 Gone are the days of setting up new servers for each service; a mere addition to the plugin list suffices.
 Additionally, the scalability of nyssr.net is incredibly flexible, allowing it to consist of as few as one node or as many as a thousand, tailored to your specific requirements.

-nodes with plugins
+A small network of nodes with plugins

 In the nyssr.net environment, any piece of code can send messages.
 However, only registered objects, referred to as "targets," are eligible to receive these messages.
 Upon registration, each target is assigned a unique address across the entire nyssr.net network.
 Consequently, messages can be sent to these objects from any location within nyssr.net.